+Sherwood's housing stock is predominantly single-family detached at roughly 75% (2021 American Community Survey, US Census).
 Sherwood's population growth and shifting demographics affect future housing growth and shape the changes in the City's housing market.
 While Sherwood's population has been growing relatively fast in recent years, the population has been aging while the community continues to attract younger people and more households with children.
 In addition, Sherwood's population is becoming more ethnically diverse.
-If these trends continue, there will be changes in the types of housing demanded in Sherwood in the future.
+If these trends continue, there will be changes in the types of housing demanded in the community's future.